NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 # MKS-SKIPR-SETUP

-### This is still a work in progress, and I will update the guide on a regular bassis as well as provide files to support everything
+### This is still a work in progress, and I will update the guide on a regular basis, make corrections as I find them, as well as provide files to support everything.

 ## Section 1: